 If you run a small business, the AI conversation in 2026 can feel like a moving target.
 One person says you need to automate everything.
 Another says you will be left behind.
 A vendor tells you one tool will transform your company almost overnight.
 None of that is especially useful when you still need to answer customer questions, publish content, follow up with leads, and keep your site updated.

-This guide cuts through the noise.
-In the next few minutes, you will learn what AI actually means for a small business, the four areas where it delivers the fastest wins, and a five-step process to launch your first AI project using the website and business content you already have.
+I have spent the last few years walking small business owners through this exact moment - the one where the noise is loud and the path forward is not obvious.
+This guide is the conversation I usually have on a first call.
+In the next few minutes, you will learn what AI actually means for a small business, the four areas where it delivers the fastest wins, and the same five-step process I use with clients to launch their first AI workflow using the website and business content they already have.

 What AI actually means for a small business